google/codeworld/RequirementChecker.md

 to the matching `:: END REQUIREMENTS ::`.

-The block begins with an obfuscated version of the requirements, which can be used to replace the plain-text requirements as discussed above.
+The block begins with an obfuscated version of the requirements, which can be used to replace the plain-text requirements (REQUIRES) with the obfuscated version (XREQUIRES) as discussed above.
 After this, there are top-level lines beginning with one of `[Y] `, `[N] `, or `[?] `.
 These indicate, for each requirement, if the requirement is satisfied, not satisfied, or if there was a problem checking the requirement.
 If the latter two cases, there are further lines explaining what went wrong.

 Requirements Language
 ---------------------